Which are the best California Cities for Investment Property?

 But Should California be Your First Choice?

-California is one that always draws keen interest.
+California is one state that always draws keen interest for rental properties.
 Maybe it’s the beaches and ocean views or maybe it’s the perfect weather, or it’s just the economy and employment situation.
 Google, Oracle, Wells Fargo, Apple, Intel, Synnex, and many more of the biggest US corporations are located here.

 And if you’re a Californian, you may prefer to keep your money within the state, in properties accessible for a yearly visit, and in a familiar regulatory environment.
 Better the devil you know.
 Other cities across the US seeing high rises in rent might be hit soon with rent controls and high tax rises.